near/stakewars-iv/README.md

 #### February 14th, 2024
 Bug bounty program is now **LIVE** as of February 14th, 2024.
 To avoid dupilicate reports, participants are recommended to check out [reported issues in stakewars-iv repository with reward-program-bug-bounty label](https://github.com/near/stakewars-iv/issues) and [reported issues with stateless-validation label](https://github.com/near/nearcore/labels/A-stateless-validation) in nearcore repository.

+* Found that many missing chunks during loadtest were caused by state witnesses being orphaned.
+We planned to resolve it later but now we started working on proper solution as this becomes a higher priority.
+* Reduced disk usage required to generate state proofs.
+* Found an insidious FlatStorage issue causing node startup time increase when shard has zero load.
+Made temporary fix and working on the proper one.
+* Keep discussing what should be the validator roles distribution.

 #### February 12th, 2024

 * Fixed issue related to 35% missed chunks for all validator.
 Now there are 0% missed chunks for zero tx load